 As you can see, the best-case scenario is dramatically more profitable for the agent.
-They net something more like 1.8% of your home's sale price rather than 0.4% in the worst case scenario.
+The agent nets something more like 1.8% of your home's sale price rather than 0.4% in the worst-case scenario.

 Low pay can make any worker unmotivated and real estate agents are no exception.
 Be aware that if you are hiring an agent who is in the "worst-case scenario" I've described above, comparatively little of your money is actually going to them.
 An agent paying referral partners and large licensing fees could need to sell more than 40 homes each year to make the area median household income.
 It can be difficult to manage such a high volume of transactions.
 An agent in the best case scenario needs to sell about 11 homes each year to make the area median income, which is easily possible for an experienced and skilled agent.

 Some agents use a "team" model where the leading agent works with several associates to try to handle a large volume of business.
 Those associate agents are often making less than even the worst-case scenario described above because they also have to pay the leading agent on their team.
 The team leader often benefits because they can get more reach for their brand and collect fees from their associates.
 If you hire an agent based on a billboard sign or TV commercial, and you see on Zillow that they do 200+ transactions a year, you're likely going to be working with an associate who is very possibly new to the business and is effectively making less than minimum wage.